 - Ballgown bridges the gap between transcriptome assembly and expression analysis (Nature Biotechnology, 2015).
 Again there's code to reproduce results in the paper and software.
 The paper itself isn't open-access, but there's a free preprint.

 - DER Finder, or more formally, "Differential expression analysis of RNA-seq data at single-base resolution" (Biostatistics, 2014).
 There's code that would reproduce the paper several years ago.
-We also wrote a new and improved version of DER Finder in Nucleic Acids Research in 2016.
+My colleagues also wrote a new and improved version in Nucleic Acids Research in 2017.

 some of my favorite writing by other people